Library Services for Faculty

 The Barco Law Library provides a wide array of services for law school faculty.
 Our most important purpose is to provide our faculty with the information and resources they need for teaching, research and scholarship.

 Faculty Services Handbook

 - The Faculty Services handbook details the many library services available for Pitt Law faculty.
 It is printed and distributed to faculty annually and is available on the Dean's Office website, under "Library Resources."
-Additional print copies are available from the library.
+Additional print copies are available from the library upon request.

 Adjunct faculty are not assigned a librarian liaison but are strongly encouraged to use the library's teaching services and any of our other services that will help you with your activities at Pitt (see below).

 - Use Pittcat (or pittcat+) to find the book or journal you need.
 If it's in the Law Library your liaison can get it for you.
 If it's not in the Law library, but it's available elsewhere in the University Library System, you can have it delivered to the Law Library by using the “Get it!” feature in PITTCat.

 • Search for the desired title in PITTCat and click on the result you want;